BloomTech-Labs/family-promise-service-tracker-fe-a/README.md

 run: `npm start` to start the live server.
 Note: must be running on localhost:3000 g

+# Map setup

+Setting up map for dashboard:

+Must have a token setup in a .env.local file (must create file on fresh clone) with the following format for map to render ` REACT_APP_MAPBOX_TOKEN = "Token string" `

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.